Black Moon Clan: Calaveras

 In Sailor Moon R, Calaveras is a petty woman who indulges in relentlessly teasing her other siblings, especially Petz.
 She also appears unwilling to do anything for herself.
 She never accepts a single mission and instead tags along on several of Petz's missions.
 Even her final mission is one of Petz's, in which the elder sister was asked to use a powerful stick to kill the Guardians and reclaim her now purified siblings Kōan and Berthier.
 While on the mission, Petz, corrupted by the stick, attempts to kill everyone, Calaveras included.
 Shocked by Petz's treachery, Calaveras is shown pity by Sailor Moon and eventually comes to understand human love.
 She then tells the other Guardians about the stick's power.
 When Rubeus arrives and uses the stick to create a time-vacuum on the bridge, Calaveras stops Petz from falling into the vortex by catching her sister using her whip.
 After the Guardians destroy the stick, Calaveras accepts purification and becomes a normal human woman.

 In Japanese, she is voiced by Akiko Hiramatsu in Sailor Moon R, and by Tomoe Hanba in Crystal.
 In the DIC English adaptation, her name is changed to "Avery" and is voiced by Jennifer Griffiths.
-In the Viz Media English adaptation, she is voiced by Cassandra Morris.
+In the Viz Media English adaptation, she is voiced by Cassandra Lee Morris.
 In the musicals, she is portrayed by Ado Endoh.

 Servants

 Boule Brothers

 The Boule Brothers (人造宝石ブラザーズ（ブールブラザーズ）, Būru Burazāzu) Chiral (キラル, Kiraru) and Achiral (アキラル, Akiraru) are two Black Moon Clan members who are under the service of Esmeraude, even appearing on her page in the Materials Collection art book.
 The brothers' mission is "Code: 005, Operation: Remake."
 They greet the Sailor Guardians when they arrive in Crystal Tokyo.
 They create a replica of the Crystal Palace as a trap.
 When Sailor Moon attacks them, she is paralyzed by a magnetic field from a man-made crystal at her feet.
 Tuxedo Mask destroys the crystal by willing it to break, and the brothers are killed.

 In Sailor Moon R, the brothers grow "Dark Henges" at Jūban Park and Jūban Elementary School.
 They cause all of the pupils and teachers at the school to fight each other.
 They attack Chibiusa's best friend, Momoko Momohara.
 The Guardians fight off Chiral and Achiral, but are at a disadvantage until Chibiusa unleashes her power and attacks them after Momoko takes a hit while trying to protect Chibiusa.
 They are finally destroyed by Sailor Moon with her Moon Princess Halation attack.
 In the DIC English dub, they are called "Doom and Gloom".

 Chiral and Achiral are respectively voiced by Masashi Ebara and Ryōtarō Okiayu in the original series, and by Wataru Hatano and Kazunari Tanaka in Sailor Moon Crystal and all media since.
-In the Viz Media English adaptation, Chiral is voiced by Doug Erholtz and Achiral is voiced by Kyle Hebert.
+In the Viz Media English adaptation, Chiral and Achiral are voiced by Doug Erholtz and Kyle Hebert respectively.